Skip to content

 Grade: C

-In The Gardens of Scottsdale, 12.44% Percentage of Patients
+In The Gardens of Scottsdale, 20% of Patients

-This indicates the percent of patients who required more assistance with activities of daily living over time.
-High levels of needing for assistance with activities of daily living could be a sign of deterioration of a resident's health.
+This tells you the percent of patients who required increased assistance with activities of daily living over time.
+Higher levels of dependence on staff for assistance with activities of daily living may indicate the deterioration of a resident's health.

 Ability to Keep Residents Mobile